tomrndom/osf-website/src/pages/projects/confirmed-projects/index.md

       description: >-
-        OpenStack is an open source software project for creating private and public clouds, powering 75 public cloud data centers and thousands of private clouds at a scale of  more than 10 million physical cores worldwide.
-Since launching in 2012, openstack  has Become one of the largest and most diverse open source projects in history.
+        OpenStack is an open source software project for creating private and public clouds, powering 75 public cloud data centers and thousands of private clouds at a scale of more than 15 million physical cores worldwide.
+Since launching in 2012, OpenStack has become one of the top 3 most active open source projects in addition to Linux and Chromium.
       features:
         - icon: /img/home/icon5.svg
           text: 'PUBLIC, PRIVATE &amp; HYBRID CLOUD'